samo133/samo133/README.md

 ## 🔭 About Me
 <p>
-I’m training as a backend engineer through the <strong>ALX ProDev Backend</strong> program.
-I started software engineering because <strong>[insert why you started]</strong>.
-I'm passionate about building reliable, scalable backends and integrating AI to create smarter products.
-My goal is to ship deployable, production-quality systems and eventually launch my product or pursue a PhD in deployable AI systems.
+I’m training as a backend engineer through the ALX ProDev Backend program.
+I started software engineering because I’m passionate about merging artificial intelligence with software engineering to create smarter, more adaptive, and user-centered products.
+I’m driven by the idea of transforming complex systems into intelligent, deployable solutions that learn and evolve.
+My goal is to ship production-quality systems that combine scalability with intelligence — and eventually, to either launch my own AI-driven product on deployable AI systems.
 </p>

 ---